Aprosodia: Aprosodia as a symptom

 Aprosodia has also been shown to appear secondary to several diseases such as multiple sclerosis or post traumatic stress disorder.
 It is likely that as time passes more diseases will be shown to exhibit aprosodia as a symptom.
 Aprosodia is a condition that was not often tested for in the presence of neurological deficits; however, as more becomes known about it, the aprosodia battery will likely be administered more frequently.
 For example, the first study testing for aprosodia in MS did not occur until 2009.
-This is surprising given that changes in emotional affect would be expected to be noticed in patients exhibiting other changes in speech patterns.
-This is especially so given that the patients tested in these studies scored poorer than the controls by a statistically significant amount.

 Diagnosis

 Emotional batteries

 Emotional batteries consist of asking patients to read various sentences with specific emotional indicators.
 Their performance is subjectively analyzed by an expert to determine if they are aprosodic.
 The analysis is often performed by two experts independently, with one of the judges not being present during the interview in case the patient was still able to use facial cues.